karendolan/paella-opencast/README.md

 This will create a server that will serve local copies of files under `build/` and will serve a canned `episode.json` and `me.json`, but will proxy everything else (like series information) to matterhorn.dce.harvard.edu.

+To play a video in the test server, take a URL from production (matterhorn.dce.harvard.edu) and replace the host with localhost:3000.

 Paella Player
 =============
 The Paella (pronounce “paeja”) Player is a HTML5 multistream video player capable of playing multiple audio & video streams synchronously and supporting a number of user plugins.
 It is specially designed for lecture recordings, like Matterhorn Lectures or Polimedia pills.